ethan-hann/SurveyManager/docs/source/getting_started.rst

 Saving the Job Persistently
 ---------------------------

-All of the changes so far (with the exeception of the Client) have not touched the database.
+All of the changes so far (with the exception of the Client) have not touched the database.
 The survey job is still in your local computer's memory.
-In order to make the survey persistant and allow others to open it, you must click the ``Save`` button under the Current Job group on the Survey ribbon.
+In order to make the survey persistent and allow others to open it, you must click the ``Save`` button under the Current Job group on the Survey ribbon.
 This will insert the survey (if it's a new job) or update (if it's an opened one) in the database.
 After doing this, the status bar will update to let you know the status of the saving. **It is worth noting that by default, there is an auto-save feature turned on that will save the opened job every 15 minutes.
 This is configurable in the Settings.**